amitu/amitu.github.com/taser/index.md

 and women in particular.

-Police is no where to be found, and the moment a woman is found alone she is completely helpless against any agression by men.
+Police is no where to be found, and the moment a woman is found alone she is completely helpless against any aggression by men.
 No one can dispute that if one complains to police about crime in progress in India, the time it takes for police to show up and stop the crime is measured in hours and days if not weeks.
 Police has failed us.